geduxas/arduino-dsmr/README.md

 The P1 port essentially consists of three parts:

 - A 5V power supply (this was not present in 3.x).
 - A serial TX pin.
+The data pin of the P1-port is open drain (it is implemented using an optocoupler) so an external pull-up has to be added.
+10k seems to work.
+A 10nF capacitor (to ground) might help when you experience a noisy signal.
-This sends meter data using 0/5V signalling, using idle low.
-Note that this is the voltage level commonly referred to as "TTL serial", but the polarity is reversed (more like RS232).
-This port uses 115200 bps 8N1 (3.x and before used 9600 bps).
+  The port uses 115200 bps 8N1 (3.x and before used 9600 bps).
 - A request pin - 5V needs to be applied to this pin to start generating output on the TX pin.

-To connect to an Arduino that has an unused hardware serial port (like an Arduino Mega, Leonardo or Micro), the signal has to inverted.
-This can be done using a dedicated inverter IC, or just a transistor and some resistors.

-It's also possible to do all of the serial reception, including the inverting, in software using Arduino's SoftwareSerial library.
-However, it seems there are still occasional reception errors when using SoftwareSerial.
+Applying 3.3V seems to work.
+  To disable the P1 output, put the mcu pin in high impedance mode (INPUT) instead of pulling to ground.

+It is advisable to use an mcu with more than one UART for easy debugging.
+MCUs like ESP32 can be powered by the 5V from the P1 port, have plenty of UART ports.
+The UART on ESP32 can also be inverted so no external circuitry is needed.

 ## Sub meters